goruck/smart-zoneminder/README.md

 This lead to the requirement of a ten second or less upload time to a secure AWS S3 bucket.
 Although ZoneMinder has a built-in ftp-based filter it was sub-optimal for this application as explained below.

 2. **Significantly reduce false positives from ZoneMinder's pixel-based motion detection.**
-This lead to the requirement to use a higher-level object and person detection algorithm based on Amazon Rekognition remotely or Tensorflow locally (this is configurable).
+This lead to the requirement to use a higher-level object and person detection algorithm based on Amazon Rekognition remotely or TensorFlow locally (this is configurable).

 3. **Determine if a person detected in an Alarm image is familiar or not.** This lead to the requirement to perform real-time face recognition on people detected in ZoneMinder images.